Last updated on .

 Hampstead High Street

-Next, we walked up Rosslyn Hill to Hampstead High Street while Carol pointed out important places from her past.
+Next, we walked up Rosslyn Hill to Hampstead High Street while Carol pointed out a few important places from her past.
 We stopped into a few shops and had a crepe and coffee before continuing.

 Rosslyn Hill